-The constraints~\eqref{eq:freecp-startof} and \eqref{eq:freecp-endof} ensure that all of the optimal transition variables, if present, are scheduled inside of the scheduling horizon.
-The constraints~\eqref{eq:freecp-precence-ordering-1} and \eqref{eq:freecp-precence-ordering-2} give an ordering to the variables representing optimal transitions and ensure that the variables are used in an order given by their indexes for transitions of the same length.
+Constraints~\eqref{eq:freecp-startof} and \eqref{eq:freecp-endof} ensure that all optimal transition variables, if present, are scheduled within the scheduling horizon.
+Constraints~\eqref{eq:freecp-precence-ordering-1} and \eqref{eq:freecp-precence-ordering-2} give an order to the variables that represent the optimal transitions and ensure that the variables are used in an order given by their indexes for transitions of the same length.
 This removes redundant solutions that differ only in the order of variable use.